 Please ensure that all forms and payments required for any incursion/excursion are made prior to or on their due date, as payments and forms will not be accepted after the due date unless suitable arrangements have been made.
-The school's preferred method of payment is via Qkr.
+All payments need to me made via the QKR app.